asyncapi/website/pages/docs/tutorials/validate-documents.md

 The AsyncAPI Studio tool allows you to develop an AsyncAPI document, validate it, preview it, convert it to the latest version, and visualize event flows.

+If you are following tutorial without doing the previous tutorial [Create AsyncAPI document]() then quickly generate an AsyncAPI file using `asyncapi new --example=tutorial.yml --no-tty`.
+You can see that the documentation is now rendered and you don't see any errors which means your file is valid.
+Now let's experiment with an invalid file to see how errors are displayed and how to make that file valid again.

 # Copy invalid AsyncAPI document
 Let's pretend we have an invalid AsyncAPI document.